ShadyAK/game_control/README.md

 # Game_Control

 Control your games using hand and voice.
+Made using YOLOV3 custom trained model and PocketSphinx for voice hot word detection.

 0) Install requirements.txt
 1) Download model weight from :- https://drive.google.com/file/d/1MlCHdSqFipA58QkhOCdwSqDOOITTlbKk/view?usp=sharing and put it into "Model" folder.